aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 ---

-## Step 5: The data reaches the attacker
+## Step 5: No exploit.
+No vulnerability.
+Just instructions.

 The `data_export` tool call goes to an endpoint the attacker controls.
 Every customer record the agent touches during its operational lifetime gets forwarded.